Are you ready to move in together? Answer these 10 essential questions to find out…

 3. Have you explicitly defined your relationship?

-There can be a lot a grey areas in dating, but you definitely need to have had ‘the talk’ where you honestly discuss who you are to each other – e.g. “Am I your boyfriend, and are we exclusive?” – before you move in together
+There can be a lot a grey areas on dating sites, and you definitely need to have had ‘the talk’ where you honestly discuss who you are to each other – e.g. “Am I your boyfriend, and are we exclusive?” – before you move in together

 4. Can you afford it?